Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 4. **Connectivity Options**: Proton2 could offer more advanced or varied connectivity options, supporting newer protocols or interfaces compared to some Arduino models.

+For the first part, is the wifi configuration.
+I never came across this procedure in Arduino, so I am curious that, what does the MAC Address actually do and why we have to configure the wifi.
+Then I found its purpose:

+  Enables internet-based functions, software updates, remote access, and integration with other devices. and the role of the MAC Address are:

+  Identification: Acts as a unique identifier for the device on networks.

+  Security: Used in MAC filtering for network access control.

+  Troubleshooting: Assists in diagnosing connection issues.

+  IP Management: Can influence IP address assignment in some networks.

 In conclusion, my week was largely dedicated to setting up and exploring Proton2.
 I anticipate that my familiarity with Arduino will be an asset as I dive deeper, even as I navigate the unique aspects of the Proton platform.